Suzanne Belperron: World War II: end of the Herz jewellery house

 Bernard Herz was of Jewish origin.
 During the Occupation of Paris he was interrogated more than once.
 On one occasion, Belperron managed to save him from the Gestapo thanks to her friend Rika Radifé (wife of the actor Harry Baur).

 Because of the discriminatory "Law on the status of Jews" legislation, copied from Nazi laws and passed in October 1940 by the Vichy Regime, Belperron took full control of the Maison Bernard Herz (from November 1940) to ensure the company's survival.
 As requested by Bernard Herz following his first arrest in 1941, Belperron recorded a new limited company, called "Suzanne Belperron SARL", on the Companies Register, with a capital of 700,000 francs.
 She had one associate, Henri Guiberteau.
 His friend Marcel Coard helped her and lent her the funds needed for the transaction.

 Knowing that the future of the business rested solely on her shoulders, Belperron never stopped working during the war, despite the difficulties she experienced in obtaining the materials for making the jewels.

 On 2 November 1942, Belperron was arrested at her office, due to a letter of denunciation indicating that "the Belperron house dissimulates a Jewish business".
-During her transfer to the Gestapo headquarters in Avenue Foch in Paris, Belperron swallowed all the pages of his address book, one by one.
+During her transfer to the Gestapo headquarters in Avenue Foch in Paris, Belperron swallowed all the pages of her address book, one by one.
 Bernard Herz was arrested the same day at his home and also underwent interrogation by the Gestapo.
 He was then driven straight to Drancy internment camp, where he stayed until 2 September 1943, when he was deported by the convoy n°59 to a concentration camp, Auschwitz, in Poland.

 Belperron was harassed by the Gestapo and was ordered to supply them with official documents about the origin and religion of her family.

 During the hostilities, Belperron also joined the Resistance.

 She was approached by several American companies with offers to design jewellery in America, but she chose to remain in Paris.